alexanderchang1/TUSV-ext/README.md

+This is the Python3 version, currently capped at Python 3.6 due to package dependencies.

 # TUSV-ext: Reconstructing tumor phylogenetic tree with SVs, CNVs and SNVs

 This tool aims to deconvolve multi-regional bulk sequencing samples based on variant calls including SVs, SNVs and CNVs and infer a comprehensive tumor phylogenetic tree.